Travel & Touring | WA Destinations

 At a glance

-Distance from Perth | 317 kilometres, close to three and a half hours' drive |
+Distance from Perth 317 kilometres, close to three and a half hours' drive

-Why go? | To witness some of the State’s largest humpback and southern right whale gatherings, tour the iconic Cape Leeuwin Lighthouse, explore WA’s largest show cave, kayak along sections of the tranquil Blackwood River and explore a historical museum packed with fascinating exhibits and artefacts. |
+Why go?
+To witness some of the State’s largest humpback and southern right whale migrations, tour the iconic Cape Leeuwin Lighthouse perched between two oceans, kayak along sections of the tranquil Blackwood River, meet the local stingrays, and explore one of WA’s largest caves.

-Jun - Aug: Peak whale-watching season in Augusta, particularly in the tranquil Flinders Bay.
-These are also guaranteed months in which you can book a whale-watching charter or tour. |
+When to go June - August: Peak whale-watching season in Augusta, particularly in tranquil Flinders Bay.
+These are also guaranteed months in which you can book a whale-watching charter or tour.
+November - March: Warm weather provides great conditions for swimming or paddling along the Hardy Inlet.
+It’s also the peak time to spot migratory birds wading along the Blackwood River.

-How long to stay | If visiting in whale-watching season, stay for three to four days to improve your chances of a sighting.
-If visiting in summer, two to three days will provide ample time to explore. |
+How long to stay If visiting in whale-watching season, stay for three to four days to improve your chances of a sighting.
+If visiting in summer, two to three days will provide ample time to explore.

-Need to know | There is no longer an official Augusta Visitor Centre, instead, there are two tourist information hubs at the Augusta Newsagency and the Deckchair Café.
+Need to know There is no longer an official Augusta Visitor Centre, instead, there are two tourist information hubs at the Augusta Newsagency and the Deckchair Café.
 Stop in for a local map, insights about walking and biking trails in the area, and advice about which attractions will best suit your group.
 If you’re in need of supplies, there’s a supermarket, liquor store, post office, pharmacy and a handful of cafes and restaurants along Blackwood Avenue, the main street.
-Phone reception in main areas of town is strong, but can be spotty if you venture out to Cape Leeuwin. |
+Phone reception in main areas of town is strong but can be spotty if you venture out to Cape Leeuwin.

-Fast facts | Town population: 1,109 Indigenous people: Wadandi. |
+Fast facts Town population: 1,211

-Related road trips |
+Related road trips

 Top things to see and do